UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Basic-Python-Example/README.md

 The version of python being used is: 3.6.5 (default, Mar 31 2021, 11:18:02)
 [GCC 8.3.0]

-Checking if any varibles have been passed to the script Guess not, oh well!
+Checking if any variables have been passed to the script Guess not, oh well!

 Let's also grab some environment variables
 We're running on node: cpu1
-Our SLURM Job ID is: 53316
+Our SLURM Job ID is: 53325

 ===== Leaving Python Script =====

-Let's try using the python 3.8 module now
-Running command: python3 basic_example.py

- ===== In Python Script =====

-The python being used to execute this script is in: /opt/ohpc/pub/apps/python/3.8.2/bin The version of python being used is: 3.8.2 (default, Mar 16 2021, 17:11:14) [GCC 8.3.0]

-Checking if any varibles have been passed to the script Guess not, oh well!

-Let's also grab some environment variables
-We're running on node: cpu1
-Our SLURM Job ID is: 53316

-===== Leaving Python Script =====

-Let's see what happens when we try executing our script directly:
+Let's see what happens when we try executing our script directly with a different module:
+Running: module swap python/3.6 python/3.8
 Now trying: ./basic_example.py
-/var/spool/slurm/d/job53316/slurm_script: line 26: ./basic_example.py: Permission denied
+/var/spool/slurm/d/job53325/slurm_script: line 28: ./basic_example.py: Permission denied
 Oops, looks like ./basic_example.py didn't work.
-Let's try changing permissions Previous file permissions: -rw-r--r-- 1 netid group 913 Sep 21 13:46 basic_example.py
+Let's try changing permissions Previous file permissions: -rw-r--r--
 Executing: chmod u+x basic_example.py
-New file permissions: -rwxr--r-- 1 netid group 913 Sep 21 13:46 basic_example.py
+New file permissions: -rwxr--r--
 Executing: ./basic_example.py

  ===== In Python Script =====